 G. All prime and subcontractors shall be allowed to obtain a copy of a complete set of Drawings and Specifications by providing a refundable deposit to the school system.
 Deposits will be refunded in accordance with school system procedures.

 For each building contract put out for bids under N.C.
-Gen. Stat. § 143-128, published notice of the contract shall include a statement that all contractors submitting bids will be required to provide either (1) an affidavit that includes a description of the portion of work to be executed by minority businesses, expressed as a percentage of the total contract price, which is equal to or more than the applicable goal or (2) documentation of its good faith effort to meet this goal that was identified in the bid, including any advertisements, solicitations, and evidence of other specific actions demonstrating recruitment and selection of minority business for participation in the contract.
+Gen. Stat. § 143-128, published notice of the contract shall include a statement that all contractors submitting bids will be required to provide either (1) an affidavit that includes a description of the portion of work to be executed by minority businesses, expressed as a percentage of the total contract price, which is equal to or more than the applicable goal or (2) documentation of its good faith effort to meet this goal that was identified in the bid, including any advertisements, solicitations, and evidence of other specific actions demonstrating recruitment and selection of minority business for participation in the contract or (3) an affidavit verifying that the bidder will be self-performing all of the work as defined in Section III, below.
 Failure to file the required affidavit or documentation that demonstrates that the contractor made the required good faith effort is grounds for rejection of the bid.

 I. For each building contract put out for bids pursuant to N.C.
 Gen. Stat. § 143-128, a copy of the Board's MBE policy will be included in the materials provided to all contractors.